The Truth About Fad Diets and Weight Loss

 What does this mean for you?
 If you are interested in long-term change and a living a healthier life, make a solid goal, and follow a healthy living plan!

-Here are TIPS from my 90-Day Intensive Program on how to create a STRONG GOAL!
+Here are TIPS from my 90-Day Health and Happiness Program on how to create a STRONG GOAL!

 - Make goals measurable and SMART.
 This is the step that most people do and think that they are done making their goals.
 Your final goal should be measurable so you know when you’ve achieved it!